-The following table demonstrates the sensitivity to a reasonable possible change in interest rates of the Bank's income statement, with all other variables held constant.
-The sensitivity of the income statement is the effect of the assumed changes in interest rates on the net interest income for one year, based on the floating rate non-trading financial assets and financial liabilities held at 31 December 2013.
+The following table demonstrates the sensitivity to a reasonable possible change in interest rates of the Group and the Bank income statements, with all other variables held constant.
+The sensitivity of the income statement is the effect of the assumed changes in interest rates on the net interest income for one year, based on the floating rate non-trading financial assets and financial liabilities held at 31 December 2014.
+Items with floating interest rate are distributed according to next repricing date, while items with fixed interest rate according to their original maturity.